 The associates who form the core of our Client Service team perform AlphaSights’ magic day in, day out.
 Those clever, ambitious professionals have an exciting job; they engage in deep research on the most improbable topics, forge relationships with powerful figures of various industries, and help inform business decisions.
 However, while spending a day at their desk, we discovered an unexpected feature of the job: after the hard work is done and a call has been agreed on, our associate will often embark on a somehow dull dance of getting availability, proposing it to the other party, getting another round of availability, and going back and forth until a date and time can be agreed upon for scheduling!

 Us techies were excited to tackle this problem!
-With two or more parties that are typically very busy, as well as strict compliance rules that limits direct communication between parties, we realised quite a bit of thought was needed to make our scheduling system our associates’ new best friend.
+With two or more parties that are typically very busy, as well as strict compliance rules that limit direct communication between parties, we realized quite a bit of thought was needed to make our scheduling system our associates’ new best friend.

 For the pod, it is now time to get more acquainted with Kotlin and brush up on architectures with heavy use of message brokers.
 We can’t wait to get started!

-Nicolas Bonnefon joined AlphaSights in September of 2018 and serves as a manager on our software engineering team.
+Nicolas Bonnefon joined AlphaSights in September of 2018 and served as a manager on our software engineering team.